isomerpages/imda-tradetrust/_community/Join Us.md

 description: ""
 ---
 <h2>Make TradeTrust your preferred framework for trade digitalization</h2>
-<p>TradeTrust is the preferred partner for forward-thinking companies, serving
+<p>TradeTrust is the preferred framework for forward-thinking companies,
-as the global gateway for driving innovation and connecting businesses with key players to advance trade digitalization, creating a more seamless, accessible, and secure trade process for all.</p>
+serving as the global gateway for driving innovation and connecting businesses with key players to advance trade digitalization, creating a more seamless, accessible, and secure trade process for all.</p>
 <p></p>